The best coffee grinder will be a vital step towards getting a delicious cup of coffee.

 - The Baratza Virtuoso looks fairly heavy and solid, it has been designed for home, office and light commercial applications.

-- With 40 grind settings, it can handle every brew from espresso to french press and I’m sure that you will be satisfied with a variety of brewing techniques to select a grind that you like.
+- With 40 grind settings, it can handle every brew from espresso to the french press and I’m sure that you will be satisfied with a variety of brewing techniques to select a grind that you like.

 - Burrs are easily removable, so you can make cleaning very easy.
 You can remove the bean hopper to have an access to the bottom burr.
 A silicone seal on the upper burr carrier keeps coffee where it belongs.
 The path where coffee goes is relatively easy to clean as well.
 It’s really simple and can be accomplished without tools.